If you or someone you know is struggling or in crisis, help is available.

 While suicidal thoughts can occur across all populations, some groups experience them at significantly higher rates:

 Recognizing changes in a person's behavior, especially when those changes are new, intensified, or linked to a recent loss or trauma, is essential for early intervention; these shifts may signal underlying mental health issues or increased suicide risk and should be taken seriously.
-According to SAMHSA and SPRC here are some of the most commonly recognized warning signs:
+According to SAMHSA and SPRC (PDF) here are some of the most commonly recognized warning signs:

 Empowering through training